Ancient Rome is one of the biggest cradles of civilization in human history.

-10. Medical practices
+10. Medical Practices

-Roman medical practitioners displayed impressive ingenuity when it came to healing bodily wounds and injuries.
-They developed some rather bizarre, but useful medical tools like the weirdly named and fearsome looking ‘Vaginal Speculum’.
-Not all the Roman ‘doctors’ were highly regarded by common people – most of them were considered frauds and liars.
+Roman medical practitioners displayed an impressive ingenuity when it came to healing wounds and injuries.
+They developed some rather bizarre but useful medical tools like the weirdly named and fearsome-looking vaginal speculum.
+Not all Roman “doctors” were highly regarded – most of them were considered frauds and liars.

-However, the surgeons in the Roman legions were much respected for the skills they displayed in healing the injured soldiers in the battlefield.
-They came up with bandages made of cobweb, vinegar and honey – a combination that proved to be vital in speedy recovery.
-In fact, their medical achievements was made up the base for subsequent military medical practices for nearly two millennia.
+However, the surgeons in the Roman legions were much more respected for the skill they displayed in healing injured soldiers on the battlefield.
+They came up with bandages made from cobwebs, vinegar, and honey, a combination that proved to be vital for a speedy recovery.
+In fact, their medical achievements formed the basis of military medical practices for nearly two millennia.

-9. Popular clothing
+9. Popular Clothing

-In ancient times, the popularity of a clothing was directly related to its simplicity and ease to wear.
-Generally, two types of clothes were popularly worn by ancient Romans – tunic and toga.
-The Tunic was the standard dress for people – usually worn by slaves and non-citizens all the time and worn by Roman citizens in their leisure within the comfort of their own homes.
+In ancient times, the popularity of a piece of clothing was directly related to its simplicity and ease of wear.
+Generally, two types of clothing were popularly worn by the ancient Romans: the tunic and the toga.
+The tunic was the standard dress for most people, worn by slaves and non-citizens all the time, and by Roman citizens at leisure in the comfort of their own homes.

-Given their design and texture, togas obviously weren’t the most comfortable of dresses, but the ancient Romans loved to show off the status and power that they gained on wearing togas in public.
-Togas came in two primary colors – white and purple.
-Purple clothing used to be a symbol of royalty and was reserved only for emperors and senators with big influences.
-For anyone else, wearing a purple toga was considered a highly punishable treason.
+Given their design and texture, togas obviously weren’t the most comfortable of outfits, but the ancient Romans loved to show off their status and power by wearing togas in public.
+Togas came in two primary colors: white and purple.
+Purple clothing was a symbol of royalty and was reserved only for emperors and influential senators.
+For anyone else, wearing a purple toga was considered treason and was highly punishable.

 8. Great Architects

-7. Shopping mall
+7. Shopping Malls

-Since this structure was built using Roman engineering techniques and a whole lot of ancient Roman concrete – it stands to this day as a testimony to durability of ancient Roman architecture.
+Since this structure was built using Roman engineering techniques and a whole lot of ancient Roman concrete, it still stands to this day as a testament to the durability of ancient Roman architecture.

 6. The Rich Dine

-For an average citizen of ancient Rome, the regular diet consisted of common staple food such as wheat, barley, bread and posca.
-Meat and fish used to be rare delicacies for the poor.
-But the rich Romans could afford pretty much anything.
+For the average citizen of ancient Rome, a regular diet consisted of common staple foods such as wheat, barley, bread, and posca.
+Meat and fish were rare delicacies for the poor, but rich Romans could afford pretty much anything.

-5. Sinister lefties
+5. Sinister Lefties

-4. The cross dressing Emperor
+4. The Cross-Dressing Emperor

-Even though he started out as a popular emperor, and in fact was revered by all in the first few months of his rule , soon his behavior became so immoral and unreasonable that almost everyone believed he had gone insane.
-That happens when you are the supreme leader of such a vast empire, but your primary concern is to instate your pet horse as a priest and counsel in the Roman senate.
+Even though he started out as a popular emperor, and in fact was revered by all in the first few months of his reign, his behavior soon became so immoral and unreasonable that almost everyone believed he had become insane.
+This belief is understandable when the supreme leader of a vast empire decides to install his pet horse as a priest and counsel in the Roman Senate.

-3. Urine tax
+3. Urine Tax

-2. The phallus charm
+2. The Phallus Charm

 1. Founders of Rome

-The foundation of ancient Rome is more a stuff of legend and myth than fact.
-One of the most popular legends establishes that ancient Rome originated on April 21, 753 BC – a myth that gets backed by the archaeological finding of early settlement traces in Palatine Hill which dates back to around 750 BC.
-Two very interesting founding legends exist in the ancient Roman mythos – ‘Romulus and Remus’ and Aeneas.
+The foundation of ancient Rome is more the stuff of legend and myth than fact.
+One of the most popular legends states that ancient Rome originated on April 21, 753 BC.
+This myth is backed up by the archaeological discovery of early settlements on Palatine Hill which date back to around 750 BC.
+Two very interesting founding legends exist in the ancient Roman mythos: Romulus and Remus, and Aeneas.